-Treatment for breast cancer can have a number of physical effects on your body.
-You might be challenged by fatigue, pain, lymphoedema or the side effects of early menopause.
+Breast cancer and its treatment can have a number of physical effects on your body.
+You might be challenged by fatigue, pain, lymphoedema, lowered bone density, changes in weight, changes in mood, hair loss or the side effects of early menopause.

 Some women find this is a time when they have a renewed focus on their physical wellbeing.
 You may find yourself seeking out ways to take better care of yourself.

 Breast cancer has had some positive effects on me.
 I'm more assertive, and probably also selfish enough to join and attend gym.
 I've made lifestyle changes including diet, exercise and meditation. - Sharon

 There are things you can do that may help you to feel better: